kaplana/cos126webv2/content/assignments/arrays.md

 Consider what happens if you superpose a sound file with itself, but shifted over a specified number of samples.
 You'll hear the same sound twice, the second time slightly delayed.
 If the delay is relatively short (say, 15,000 samples or about 1/3 of a second) and you decrease the loudness of the second copy (by multiplying the samples by a factor of, say, 0.5), it will result in an echo effect, much like you might hear in a tunnel or large empty room.

-Recall from lecture that a sound wave is a mechancal wave and is subject to the *principle of superposition*.
+Recall from lecture that a sound wave is a mechanical wave and is subject to the *principle of superposition*.
 This means that to combine two (or more) sound waves, you simply add the corresponding samples together.
 {{< staticimg src="arrays/images/echo-filter.png" wid=450 alt="Sample shifted and rescaled" >}}

  Write a program `EchoFilter.java` that takes three command-line arguments (a string filename, an integer delay, and a floating-point decay factor) and applies an echo filter to the given sound file.
 Note that the length of the resulting sound wave will be equal to the original length plus the delay.